sellerstx1982/travel_reviews/README.md

 # travel_reviews
 Travel analysis based on average user ratings.

-**Overview** The objective of this project is to apply a hypothetical scenario in which our team provides Artificial Intelligence "AI," specifically machline learning techniques and services to target a potential client in an effort to improve company performance based on our proposed AI consulting services and strategies.
+**Overview** The objective of this project is to apply a hypothetical scenario in which our team provides Artificial Intelligence "AI," specifically machine learning techniques and services to target a potential client in an effort to improve company performance based on our proposed AI consulting services and strategies.

 **Audience - Asia Tour Guides Inc.** Asia Tour Guides is an Award-Winning national tour guide company offerting custom private guided tours for the adventurous in Asia with a fleet of 100 luxury vehicles and boats.
 The company employs 200 full-time personnel and additional contractors are outsourced to assist with the day-to-day operations.
 Asia Tour Guides is recognized for its Stellar Customer Service & Travel Packages and making every travel experience unique and memorable.